 Compared to other chickens, Aseels do not appear as fluffy as other chickens.
 They often look lighter than other chickens, but let not their appearance fool you.
 Ironically, these chickens are heavier than they look.

-The male Aseel (Asil) chicken weighs up to 4-5 kg.
-The hens, on the other hand, weigh around 2 to 3 kg.
-Under all their layers of plumage, you can see that they have an abundance of muscles.
+The male Aseel (Asil) chicken weighs 4-5 kg.
+On the other hand, the hens weigh around 2 to 3 kg.
+Under all their layers of plumage, you can see that they have abundant muscles.

 Also read: Top large size chicken breeds